Tasted it, and found it good

 Termites are portrayed in fiction as very fast munchers of wood who gleefully turn floors, furniture, ladders and other wooden items into sawdust to the tune of saw blade sounds; often, they are simply a terrifying invisible force that rapidly disintegrates wood.
 They are often a problem in buildings and may require fumigation tents.

-- In the Lucky Luke comic "The bridge on the Mississippi" the evil mayor suggests that the opening of a wooden bridge be celebrated by swinging a bottle of champagne against it.
-As a test a seemingly empty bottle is used, but it really contained termites, which begin to eat the bridge from the inside.
+- Lucky Luke: In the comic "The Bridge on the Mississippi", the evil mayor suggests that the opening of a wooden bridge be celebrated by swinging a bottle of champagne against it.
+As a test a seemingly empty bottle is used, but it really contains termites, which begin to eat the bridge from the inside.
 Then the cavalry attempts to ride across the bridge, but it collapses under their weight.
 And of course, this part of the river just happens to be full of alligators...